Sudanese civil war (2023–present): Political transition

-Origins of the SPLM-N and the SLM
+Origins of the SPLM–N and the SLM

-The Sudan Liberation Movement (or Army; SLM, SLA, or SLM/A) is a rebel group active in Darfur, primarily composed of members of non-Arab ethnic groups and established in response to their marginalization by the Bashir regime.
+The Sudan Liberation Movement (or Army; SLM, SLA, or SLM/A) is a rebel group in the region of Darfur, primarily of members of non-Arab ethnicities which had been repressed by the Bashir regime.
 Since 2006, the movement has split into several factions due to disagreements over the Darfur Peace Agreement, with some factions joining the government in Khartoum.
 By 2023, the three most prominent factions were the SLM-Minnawi under Minni Minnawi, the SLM-al-Nur under Abdul Wahid al-Nur, and the SLM-Tambour under Mustafa Tambour.
-The SLM-Minnawi and SLM-Tambour signed the 2020 Juba Peace Agreement, ceasing hostilities and receiving political appointments, but the SLM-al-Nur refused to sign and kept fighting.
+The SLM-Minnawi and SLM-Tambour signed the 2020 Juba Peace Agreement, but the SLM-al-Nur refused and kept fighting.

-The SPLM-N was founded by units of the predominantly South Sudanese Sudan People's Liberation Movement/Army stationed in areas that remained in Sudan following the South Sudanese vote for independence in 2011.
+The SPLM–N was founded by units of the predominantly South Sudanese Sudan People's Liberation Movement/Army stationed in areas that remained in Sudan following the South Sudanese vote for independence in 2011.
 These forces then led a rebellion in the southern states of South Kordofan and Blue Nile a few months later.
-In 2017, the SPLM-N split between a faction led by Abdelaziz al-Hilu and one led by Malik Agar, with al-Hilu demanding secularism as a condition for peace while Agar did not agree with this.
-During the Sudanese Revolution, al-Hilu's faction declared an indefinite unilateral ceasefire.
+In 2017, the SPLM–N split between a faction led by Abdelaziz al-Hilu and one led by Malik Agar, with al-Hilu demanding secularism as a condition for peace, whereas Agar did not agree with this.
+During the Sudanese revolution, al-Hilu's faction declared an indefinite unilateral ceasefire.
 In 2020, a peace agreement was signed between the Sudanese government and Agar's faction, with Agar later joining the Transitional Sovereignty Council in Khartoum.
 Al-Hilu held out until he agreed to sign a separate peace agreement with the Sudanese government a few months later.
 Further steps to consolidate the agreement stalled following the 2021 coup, and the al-Hilu faction instead signed an agreement with the SLM-al-Nur and the Sudanese Communist Party, agreeing to co-operate to draft a 'revolutionary charter' and remove the military from power.